Slauh/InventorySee/README.md

 # InventorySee

+##This requires the beta-api experiment to be turned on.

 This project is currently a (WIP),

 Features

 Main Inventory: View and interact with the player’s main inventory items.

 Gear/Armor: Access equipped

 Ender Chest: (WIP) view player's ender chest

 ## Note | this is a rushed template and is not finished yet | i currently do not have time to maintain this.